Brazil truckers' mega-strike hits day nine - Journal du Cameroun

-A mega-strike by Brazilian truck drivers furious over high fuel costs entered day nine Tuesday, despite a slight easing in the transport nightmare that has paralyzed Latin America’s biggest economy and rattled the unpopular government.
+A mega-strike by Brazilian truck drivers furious over high fuel costs entered day nine Tuesday, but saw an easing of the transport nightmare that has paralyzed Latin America’s biggest economy and rattled the unpopular government.

 With reports of some key roadblocks lifted by truckers and an increase in the flow of fuel from refineries, buses and goods vehicles slowly started to get back on the road.

-But significant numbers of truckers remained determined to hold on, even though their initial demands for cheaper fuel have been met.

-The stubbornness of part of the truckers surprised the center-right government and even some union leaders, prompting allegations that the protests were being manipulated to try and bring down President Michel Temer.

 Rio de Janeiro, where almost all gas stations have been shut for several days, saw some fuel deliveries Tuesday.
-A column of 300 food trucks also made it into the city, where many supermarkets have run out of fresh products, G1 reported.
+A column of at least 150 food trucks, escorted by armed soldiers, also made it into the city, where many supermarkets have run out of fresh products, an AFP reporter said.

 In Sao Paulo, the big Ribeirao Preto oil terminal was back online after the truckers’ blockade was lifted.
+Shares in state-controlled oil major Petrobras shot up nearly 11 percent in Sao Paulo stock market trading, rebounding from a more than 14 percent drop Monday.

+But some truckers and other protesters remained determined to hold on, even though initial demands for cheaper fuel were met on Sunday.

+The stubbornness of part of the truckers surprised the center-right government and even some union leaders, prompting allegations that the protests were being manipulated to try and bring down President Michel Temer.

-However, despite these partial improvements, transport remained paralyzed in much of the country, crippling the vast agricultural industry and making commutes a nightmare for millions.
+The result was that in much of the country transport remained paralyzed, crippling the vast agricultural industry and making commutes a nightmare for millions.

 Ten airports remained out of aviation fuel, the Infraero airports’ administration said.

+At a food wholesale market in Rio, merchant Betinho Rodrigues said the supply was getting better but a long way from resolved.

+“The situation’s still critical.
+There isn’t that much merchandise and it’s expensive.
+This will take time,” Rodrigues told AFP while shopping for tomatoes.

-The standoff continued despite Temer agreeing on Sunday to a key demand to cut the price of diesel fuel.
-Late Monday, Temer said he had “absolute conviction that between today and tomorrow” the crisis, would finally end.
+The crisis lingered despite Temer agreeing on Sunday to a key demand of the strikers to cut the price of diesel fuel.
+Late Monday, Temer said he had “absolute conviction that between today and tomorrow” the crisis would finally end.

 Experts say that even if the strike winds down soon, the knock-on effects could take weeks to settle, dealing a severe blow to an economy struggling to grow again after a record deep recession that last two years.